iceteawithlemon/TwitBot/README.md

 2. if you don't already have an account to use & the credentials to go with (from dev.twitter.com), get that sorted

 3. populate totweet.txt with the tweets you want to send, one on each line.
 Current facts are from various threads on reddit.com.
-MAKE SURE THE TEXT FILE IS IN UTF-8 ENCODING!
+Make sure the text file is in utf-8 encoding!

 4. replace 'Consumer Key' etc. with your keys and tokens